Aashriya-Pareek/sales_data_analysis/README.md

-# sales_data_analysis
+# sales_data_analysis (Interactive dashboard using MS Excel)
-An end to end excel project featuring data cleaning, processing, analysis and a dynamic dashboard to extract key business insights from sales data
+## Project Objective
+The main goal is to identify key insights that help optimize inventory management, improve marketing strategies and increase sales and profitability.